Oroskan/SETAP-CW-documentation/docs/source/theme.rst

 Usage
 -----

-To listen and react to theme changes globally, use `darkModeNotifier` in your widget tree:
+To listen and react to theme changes globally, use `darkModeNotifier` in our widget tree:

 .. code-block:: dart